 A lecture-laboratory study of the microscopic structure of the human body.
-All organ systems of the body will be covered.
+All organ systems will be covered.
 Detailed consideration is given to the manner in which cells are organized into tissues and tissues are organized into organs.
 Slides of human tissues and organs will be studied in the laboratory portion of the course.